Chinese Calendar dates

 Shangsi Festival (Shàngsìjié 上巳节)

 Celebrated on the 3rd day of the 3rd Lunar month, Shangsi was traditionally a day for cleaning the house and going away on an outing.
 It is not an official holiday in China.
-The festival marks the birthday of the Queen Mother of the West ➚ (Xi Wangmu), a leading Daoist deity and is also known as the Banquet of Peaches of Immortality.
-The day is associated with many folk beliefs to do with the opening of portals between the living and the dead.
+The festival marks the birthday of the Queen Mother of the West (Xi Wangmu), a leading Daoist deity and the festival is also known as the Banquet of Peaches of Immortality.
+The day is associated with many folk beliefs concerning the opening of portals between the living and the dead.
 The founding Yellow Emperor is also believed to have had his birthday on this day.
 Sticky rice cakes called baba 粑粑 are sometimes eaten.

 Birthday of the God of Wealth (Zhào gōngmíng 赵公明)

 If you want to become more prosperous then making the appropriate offerings to the God of Wealth (Zhao Gongming) or God of Money (Cai Shen) on his birthday could do the trick.
 This birthday is marked on the 15th day of the third lunar month of the traditional calendar.
 He is often depicted with an iron club and riding a black tiger.
 There are various conflicting legends concerning his life which dates back before the Qin dynasty.
-You will often see associated sculptures of toads as these are also associated with riches.
+You will often see sculptures of toads associated with him as these are also denote riches.
 It is a minor festival and not a public holiday.

 Youth Day (Qīng nián jié 青年节)